Data Entry: System-Wide Client Presets

 Distribute Investment income from taxable account after retirement

-The default setting is that investment income from taxable accounts will NOT be distributed as income after retirement.
+The default setting is that investment income from taxable accounts will never be distributed as income, rather it will be saved and reinvested.

-This setting allows users to distribute investment income (interest + dividends) from taxable accounts during retirement.
-When checked, investment income will display in the Cash Flows section under Income Inflows.
-Distribution of investment income will begin when the first client retires.
+This setting allows users to distribute investment income (interest + dividends) from taxable accounts at designated times within the plan.
+When enabled, investment income will display in the Cash Flows section under the Income Inflows column.
+Distribution of investment income can begin after the first client retires, every year, or never.

 Allow display of scenario-specific cash flows